 Applying for Award of the Certificate

-The student prepares a Certificate Approved Program (CAP) form (available in the department, Undergraduate Studies, Graduate Studies, or CAP form) and forwards it, along with transcript(s) showing the completion of all course requirements, to the department chair of the area offering the certificate program.
+- The student prepares a Certificate Approved Program (CAP) form (available in the department, Undergraduate Studies, or Graduate Studies websites), and forwards it, along with transcript(s) showing the completion of all course requirements, to the department chair of the area offering the certificate program.

-The chair is responsible for determining that all the requirements for the certificate have been satisfactorily completed.
-This is accomplished by signing the CAP form.
+- The chair will determine if all the requirements for the certificate have been satisfactorily completed and sign the CAP form.

-After paying the application fee ($7.00) for the award of the certificate at the Cashier's Office and having the CAP form stamped "Paid," the student is responsible for filing
+- The student, for both undergraduate and graduate certificates, pays the application fee ($7.00) for the award of the certificate at the Bursars' Office and has the CAP form stamped to confirm payment.

-The Division of Graduate Studies is responsible for reviewing the materials received and authorizing the issuance of the undergraduate or graduate certificate on behalf of the department/program area and in the name of the University.
-This is accomplished by the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate, signing the certificate and returning it along with two signed copies of the CAP form to the department/program area.
-Upon receipt, the department/ program chair signs the official certificate and arranges to issue it, along with a copy of the CAP form, to the student.
+The Division of Graduate Studies is responsible for evaluating the materials received and authorizing the issuance of both undergraduate or graduate certificates on behalf of the University and the appropriate department or program area.
+The Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate, will sign the earned certificate and return it, along with two signed copies of the CAP form, to the department/program area.
+Upon receipt, the department/program chair signs the official certificate and arranges to issue it, along with a copy of the CAP form, to the student.
 A second copy of the signed CAP form is to be retained by the department/program area for its records.